19hours/sg-statutes/Acts/Police Force Act.md

 ### Constitution of Police Force

-3\.—(1) As from the appointed day, the Singapore Police Force established and maintained under the repealed Act shall continue and be deemed to be established and maintained under this Act.
+3\.—(1) As from 12th October 2004, the Singapore Police Force established and maintained under the repealed Act shall continue and be deemed to be established and maintained under this Act.

 (2) The Police Force shall consist of such number of —